Emekarr/niyo/README.md

 ## EXTRA NOTES

 - `tsyringe` was not used to manage all dependencies within the project.
-It was used only to acheive the 0 interaction required from tge application layer to infrastructure layer.
+It was used only to acheive the 0 interaction required from the application layer to infrastructure layer.
+- `ULID` wa substituted for `UUID` because of its non-monotonically increasing nature.
+This means `UUID`\`s created just miliseconds apart will not always be sorted by the time they were created but this is a chracteristics with want from the ID because it is cruicial for us to paginate correctly and quickly. `ULID` solves this for us and works perfectly.

 ## SET UP GUIDE